 Module title Abbreviation

-Topics in Human Capital Development 12-M-THC-182-m01
+Topics in Hum nan Capital Development 12-M-THC-182-m01

-Module coord inator Module offered by
+Module e coord inator Module offered by

-Dean of the Faculty of Business Management and Economics ement and Econo- Faculty of Management and Economics
+Dean of the Faculty of Business Management and Economics gement and Econo- Faculty of Management and Economics

-ECTS ECTS Method of grading Only after succ. co npl. of module(s)
+ECTS Meth od of grading Only after succ. con npl. of module(s)

-5 numerical grade
+5 nume rical grade

 Duration Module level Other prerequisites

 1 semester graduate

-- courses taken at other German or non-German universities - · additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)
+- · courses taken at other German or non-German universities - additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)